rust-lang/book/second-edition/src/ch20-03-writing-a-response.md

 ### Returning Real HTML

 Let's return more than a blank page.
-Create a new file, `hello.html`, in the root of your project directory, that is, not in the `src` directory.
-You can put any HTML you want in it.
-Listing 20-4 shows what the authors used for
+Create a new file, *hello.html*, in the root of your project directory, that is, not in the `src` directory.
+You can put any HTML you want in it; Listing 20-4 shows what the authors used for
 theirs:

 <span class="filename">Filename: hello.html</span>